Affordable, Effective, and Easy DIY Cleaners for Your Whole Home

 If you're trying to get stains out, we suggest using baking soda.
 If things are really gross, do the hydrogen peroxide.
 For just basic cleaning, you can stick with the straight up vinegar.

-- ½ tsp of Sals Suds or liquid soap for each gallon of water
+- ½ tsp of Dr. Bronners Sals Suds or liquid soap for each gallon of water

 - ½ cup vinegar for every gallon of water

 When the floors are really dirty (I'm talking muddy dog, food throwing toddler) use the Sals Suds or liquid soap solution to really mop up that grease and dirt.
 If things have been more mellow around the house, use the vinegar solution.
-I use the vinegar on my hardwood floors, and have no problem, but you should check what type of finish your floors have, and do a test sample somewhere out of sight just to be sure.
+We've heard that using the vinegar on hardwood floors is not problem, but you should check what type of finish your floors have, and do a test sample somewhere out of sight just to be sure.

 - Make a paste of 1/2 cup of baking soda, 1/2 cup of hydrogen peroxide, then use a used toothbrush to scrub.
 Wait 5-10 minutes then rinse.